ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 Review `system/decomposeParDict` in the template before starting.
-The supplied configuration uses 8 MPI ranks for each AdditiveFOAM case, evaluates ten trial values for each of five experiments, and uses 2,000 posterior draws.
+The supplied configuration uses 8 MPI ranks for each AdditiveFOAM case, evaluates ten trial values for each of five experiments, and evaluates each local posterior on a 10,000-point quadrature grid.

 ```bash
 calibrateHeatSource --config config.yml